Cranberry Orange Relish Recipe

 - Transfer to an airtight container and store in the refrigerator for 1 hour or up to 24 hours.

 - Serve at room temperature or chilled.

 If your cranberry relish is too watery, you can drain it using a fine mesh sieve or just serve it with a slotted spoon.

 How To Store Cranberry Relish

 You can make this cranberry relish up to 5 days in advance and the flavors will just get better the longer it sits.
 Store your relish in an airtight container in the refrigerator until you’re ready to serve.

-I would not recommend freezing your cranberry relish because the consistency will become a big mushy and won’t taste as fresh.
+I would not recommend freezing the relish because the consistency will become a bit mushy and won’t taste as fresh.
 Because this relish recipe is super easy to make and quick to prepare, there’s really no reason to freeze it.

 While most of us tend to think of cranberry sauce and cranberry relish as a Thanksgiving recipe, it goes so well with many other dishes during the year so be sure to snag up as many bags of fresh cranberries to freeze for later in the year.

 I love to serve Cranberry Orange Relish with my favorite Thanksgiving turkey but it also pairs well with this easy Spiral Ham for Christmas, too.
 And don’t forget the beef…..it’s fantastic addition to your condiment buffet for the easy Roast Beef Tenderloin recipe.